yusufkoca0/website/src/content/posts/poems/prayer.md

 Let it mobilize, forbid it to be halted.

 Oh, merciful Goddess, hear my prayer. <br>
-Let my good deeds and sins be expellee. <br>
+Let my good deeds and sins lose their share. <br>
 Dispose my mind, heart and soul away. <br>
 Let me rebirth and depart on a newly found pathway.